riot/made-with-riot/readme.md

 For developing, simply run the command `gulp watch:all` for automatic re-compiling on file changes.

-The developing environment is using Sass as CSS pre-processor.
+The project is using Sass as CSS pre-processor and actually all tags styles are in separated files.

 (WIP)